- Putty knife

 Contour sanding grips make it easier to sand molding profiles because you can get a good grip and the shape stays consistent as you sand.
 We're sanding a coved edge created with a router.
 You can buy a set of these shaped rubber sanding pads.
 (They're also sold under the Tadpole brand name.)
 Simply choose the one that fits the profile you're sanding and wrap sandpaper around it.
 I like to use sandpaper with pressure-sensitive adhesive on the back and stick it right to the pad.
 You can buy small rolls of adhesive-backed sandpaper at home centers and woodworking supply stores.

 It's difficult to sand “with the grain” into tight corners without scratching the adjacent wood.
-Here's a tip that works great for these hard-to-reach areas.
-Wrap an adhesive-backed sanding disc over the edge of a flexible putty knife.
+Here's a tip that works great for those hard-to-reach areas.
+Wrap an adhesive-backed sanding discover the edge of a flexible putty knife.
 Trim the sandpaper flush to the edge of the putty knife with a utility knife.
 Adhesive-backed sandpaper discs are readily available at home centers and hardware stores.
-Otherwise you can use spray adhesive to mount regular sandpaper or buy a roll of sandpaper with adhesive backing.
+Otherwise, you can use spray adhesive to mount regular sandpaper or buy a roll of sandpaper with adhesive backing.

 Paint and resinous wood like pine will clog most types of sandpaper quickly.
 To avoid using reams of sandpaper, look for sandpaper labeled as “no-clog” or “clog-resistant.”
 It's coated with a soapy film, called stearate, that is shed as you sand, taking the paint or resin with it and leaving the grit exposed for more efficient sanding.
 This “no-load” paper is easy to recognize.
 Look for a mottled gray or colored surface.
 Two common types of sandpaper, brown aluminum oxide and yellow garnet, are not coated and will clog easily.
 Clog-resistant sandpaper costs a little more, but it's worth it because it'll last three or four times longer and save you sanding time.